Green Dot up after Jefferies says Wal-Mart drops AmEx cards

-Green Dot Corp's (GDOT.N) shares rose 10 percent on Monday after Jefferies said American Express's SXP.N Bluebird cards were being pulled out of Wal-Mart (WMT.N) stores, reducing competitive pressures on the prepaid card company.
+July 2 Green Dot Corp's shares rose 10 percent on Monday after Jefferies said American Express's Bluebird cards were being pulled out of Wal-Mart stores, reducing competitive pressures on the prepaid card company.

 Green Dot has an exclusive distribution relationship with the world's largest retailer to provide Wal-Mart branded prepaid cards.
 The program accounts for more than half of Green Dot's revenue.